The Importance of Finding Your Child's Learning Style

 - What type of activity least interests your child?

 - What is going on when your child becomes frustrated?
-(In other words, what type of activity is she doing when she becomes frustrated?)
+(In other words, what type of activity are they doing when they become frustrated?)

 Looking at Various Learning Profiles